alt3/cakebox/docs/sources/quickstart.md

 + [VirtualBox](https://www.virtualbox.org/wiki/Downloads) 4.0 or higher
 + [Vagrant](https://www.vagrantup.com/downloads.html) 6.0 or higher
++ a machine with at least 4GB of memory and 2 CPUs

 ## Windows users

-Windows users should additionally install [Git Bash](http://git-scm.com/downloads) and are assumed to be using it to run the commands in this documentation.
+We highly recommend that Windows users also install the [Git Bash](http://git-scm.com/downloads) and use it to run the commands in this documentation.

 ## Installation